rakot/chrome-extension-boilerplate/README.md

-# Chrome extension boilerplate with React / Tailwind / Webpack
+# Chrome extension boilerplate with TypeScript, React, Redux, Tailwind, Webpack and V3 Manifest

 - React for both inject and popup scripts
-- Independent Tailwind bundles for inject and popup scripts
+- Redux storage with PersistGate to extension storage
 - Tailwind in inject script is sandboxed by ShadowDom and will not affect/be affected by injected page.